Anvithanm/sentiment-scout/README.md

 3. Click on the "Analyse" button to trigger the sentiment analysis.
 4. The application will display the predicted sentiment and extracted aspects.

+## App URL
+The deployed version of this application can be found at: [Sentiment Scout Application](https://sentiment-scout-application.streamlit.app/)

 ## Credits
 - Author: Anvitha Hiriadka
 - Created on: 04/21/2024